Difficulty

 Apply Indoor Cricket Treatments

-Getting rid of crickets in your home can be easy with these simple tips:
+Getting rid of crickets in your home can be easy.
+Handle almost any cricket infestation with these simple tips:

-- Create a natural cricket bait by adding a few spoons of molasses in a shallow bowl, then fill the bowl up about halfway with water.
+- Create a natural cricket trap by placing a few spoons of molasses in a shallow bowl.
+Then fill the bowl up about halfway with water.
 Place the bowl in an area where crickets are a problem.
-The crickets will be attracted by the sweet odor and jump into the bowl where they will drown.
+The insects will be attracted by the sweet odor, jump into the bowl and drown.

-- Apply diametaceous earth (DE) around baseboards and in wall crevices in rooms where insects have been seen.
+- Apply diametaceous earth (DE) around baseboards and in wall crevices in rooms where you've seen the insects.
 DE scratches the cricket's exoskeleton which leads to death by dehydration.
-DE also has the advantage of being non-toxic; it can be used in homes with children and pets.
+DE is non-toxic, so it can be used in homes with children and pets.

-- Apply insecticide bug spray along windowsills and in corners of rooms.
-Be sure to allow the spray to dry before allowing pets or kids into the areas.
+along windowsills and in corners of rooms.
+Be sure to allow the spray to dry before allowing pets or kids into the areas. - Place glue

 Tip: Chemical cricket baits and sprays contain toxins.
 Be sure that children and pets avoid the area where these are placed.